 Transfusion of blood.

 Bone marrow transplantation.

-There is no sure way to prevent this disease, but preventing some triggers can help prevent
+There is no sure way to prevent this disease, but stopping some triggers can help prevent porphyria, such as -

 Avoid using medications that trigger acute attacks.